carlosmarchan/Visual-Resume-Tailor-AI---2/README.md

 ## How It Works: The "Surgical" AI Editing Strategy

 We knew a standard "AI image editor" wouldn't work.
 They're prone to garbled text and broken layouts.
 So, we developed a more reliable, multi-step process designed for precision and quality.
+For a complete technical breakdown of this workflow and the R&D that led to it, see the [Application Logic](./docs/LOGIC.md) and [Image Generation History](./docs/image_generation_history.md) documents.

 ### Step 1: Intelligent Text Analysis (`gemini-2.5-flash`)